 - Do they have a newsletter?
 What incentive are they offering to get people to sign up for their newsletter?

 - Do they blog?
 How often?
 What topics do they cover?

 - How active are they on social media?
 Which ones?

 8. What makes you different from your competitors?

-By knowing how you are different in terms of what you do or how you do it, you make it easier for a person to choose you on something OTHER than price.
+Knowing how you are different in terms of what you do or how you do it makes it easier for a person to choose you on something OTHER than price.

 Things to Gather